-In order to seek out and consider the needs of those systemically excluded from the planning process, including people of color, communities with low incomes, persons with disabilities and communities with limited English proficiency, MTC and ABAG will work closely with community-based organizations (CBOs), particularly in Equity Priority Communities.
+In order to seek out and consider the needs of those systemically excluded from the planning process, including people of color, communities with low incomes, persons with disabilities, unhoused/housing unstable persons and communities with limited English proficiency, MTC and ABAG will work closely with community-based organizations

+(CBOs), particularly in Equity Priority Communities.
 As done in past plans, MTC will complete a request for proposals (RFP) process to contract with local CBOs that serve Equity Priority Communities.